 All staff have a critical role in identifying the abuse of children (in and out of School).
 Because they are in regular and frequent contact with children, School staff are particularly well-placed to observe outward signs of abuse.
 As part of their pastoral responsibilities, teachers should be alert to all such signs.
-The designation of a Designated Child Protection Co-ordinator (DCPC) should not be seen as diminishing the role of all teachers in being alert to signs of abuse.
+The designation of a DSL should not be seen as diminishing the role of all teachers in being alert to signs of abuse.